Selection of items for sale.

 CLOCKS AS AN INVESTMENT.

-Small and 'untouched' english dial, fusee wall clock with an 8 inch dial and mahogany case.
-Circa early 1900's.
+Small English fusee, drop-dial wall clock with an 8 inch dial and light oak case.
+Circa 1905.

 Mahogany Fusee movement, one-piece Drop-dial wall clock and mercurial barometer for sale.
 Extremely rare.
 C. 1840.